 - Distraction and Overwork: It’s true in most fields of work that people who are overworked are more likely to make mistakes.
 In hectic environments such as hospital emergency rooms, doctors and nurses who are tending to too many patients may accidentally give one an incorrect medication.
 In these cases, fault may lie with the hospital for failing to adequately staff the department.

 - Pharmacy Errors: Pharmacists and pharmacy technicians need to transcribe medication orders several times before the prescription is actually filled.
 A transcription error at any stage can lead to the patient receiving the wrong medication or the wrong dose.

 - Failure to Check: Because of the risk of transcription errors, nurses who administer medications are supposed to check the pharmacy label against the doctor’s order to ensure that they are actually giving the correct dosage of the correct medication.
 Failing to conduct this critical check can lead to serious injuries.

-Medication errors can lead to complex legal cases in which multiple medical professionals are involved - and each tries to blame the others for the error.
-If you're facing a long, drawn-out case such as this, you absolutely need an experienced and dedicated attorney on your side.
-With over 120 years of combined experience, our attorneys consistently obtain big results for victims of medical malpractice - and we'll give your case personal attention every step of the way.
-We work on a contingency fee basis, so you won't have to pay us a cent until and unless we recover.
+Medication errors can lead to complex legal cases in which multiple medical professionals are involved, and each tries to blame the others for the error.
+If you’re facing a long, drawn-out case such as this, you absolutely need an experienced and dedicated attorney on your side.
+With over 120 years of combined experience, our attorneys consistently obtain big results for victims of medical malpractice.
+We’ll give your case personal attention every step of the way.
+We work on a contingency fee basis, so you won’t have to pay us a cent until and unless we recover.